What will I study?

 The Certificate of Graduate Study in Play Therapy is open to anyone holding at least a master’s degree in counseling, social work, or psychology.
-If you are already enrolled in either the Ed.S. or Ph.D.
-Counselor Education degree programs, or if you have already completed a master’s degree or higher in psychology or social work, you are eligible to apply.
+Students currently enrolled in a master’s, Ed.S., or Ph.D. program in counseling, social work, or psychology are eligible to apply.

 - EDCE 810 - Theory and Practice of Play Therapy

 - EDCE 809 - Advanced Counseling Through Play

 - EDCE 811 - Creative Arts in Counseling